 Rhode Island: Wildflour, Pawtucket

 Wildflour specializes in vegan baked goods, cold pressed juices, coffee, and lunch options.
-Don’t leave without a lemon lavender cupcake in hand.
+Don’t leave without a cupcake in hand.

 South Carolina: Gnome Café, Charleston